-This section VI., shall be effective for all NCSSM students applying for first time (freshman) admission to constituent institutions beginning with the 2022 fall semester.
+This section VI., shall be effective for all NCSSM students applying for first-time (freshman) admission to constituent institutions beginning with the 2022 fall semester.

-IXVII.
+VII.
 Notification of Stakeholders and Educational Policymakers.
 The president is directed to develop plans and further recommendations to inform key stakeholders and education policymakers of the changes in requirements.

-XVIII.
+VIII.
 Other Matters

 A. Effective Date.
-With the exception of section VI., above, the requirements of this policy shall be effective for all first-time students applying for admission at a constituent institution for any semester beginning with the 2024 fall semester through the 2025The requirements of this policy shall be effective on the date of adoption by the Board of Governors, as defined in the various sections herein.
-Reference to the fall semester shall (include ing students who attended the institution for the first time in the prior summer term).
+With the exception of section VI., above, the requirements of this policy shall be effective for all first-time students applying for admission at a constituent institution for any semester beginning with the 20240 fall semester through the 2025 fall semester (including students who attended the institution for the first time in the prior summer term).